ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch25.md

 *z* \\(\\times\\) *SE*.

-In this formula, *z* represents the *z*-score, which indicates a particular valueâ€™s number of standard deviations from the mean in a standard normal distribution. *SE* represents the standard error of the predicted parameter (in this case, the sample mean).
+In this formula, *z* represents the *z*-score, which indicates a particular value's number of standard deviations from the mean in a standard normal distribution. *SE* represents the standard error of the predicted parameter (in this case, the sample mean).